wilcoxen-courses/e255-seaborn1/README.md

 ## Deliverables

-The deliverable for this assignment is a script, **figures.py**, that generates a range of figures using Pandas and Seaborn.
+The deliverable for this assignment is a script, **figures.py**, that generates a range of figures using pandas and seaborn.

 ## Instructions